‘We did it to our own people’: How China forced Kazakhs to implement its ethnic crackdown

 But even the act of requesting a passport could be considered a crime, punishable by being thrown in “camp” as interest in travelling abroad, again, was considered by the authorities as a sign of “terrorist” behaviour.

-On the day Gulpiya was called into the government office to find out whether passports had been granted for her, her husband, and their children, she took dozens of painkillers with her – a way to commit suicide if she was arrested.
+On the day Gulpiya was called into the government office to find out whether passports had been granted for her, her husband, and their children, she took painkillers with her – a way to commit suicide if she was indeed arrested.

 In the end, the authorities approved the passports – but only after she signed a declaration that she wouldn’t tell anyone outside of China what she’d seen in Xinjiang.